kamilsevket/Perceptron/README.md

 This a really simple perceptron sample and create for Soft Computing Lecture.

-The network learns how to use AND, OR, NAND gates.
+The network learns how to use AND, OR, NOT gates.